OmarBoudraa/PUNET/README.md

 	- `pip3 install opencv-python`
 	- `pip3 install tensorflow-gpu` (or if you do not have a GPU then, `pip3 install tensorflow`)
 	- `pip3 install keras`
-* Now, Clone this repository using `git clone https://github.com/OmarBoudraa/punet`
+* Now, Clone this repository using `git clone https://github.com/OmarBoudraa/PUNET`
-* Go to the directory of project: `cd punet`
+* Go to the directory of project: `cd PUNET`
-* Now, untar your dataset (IAM, ESP or others) present in `images` & `xml` folders using:
+* Now, untar your dataset (IAM, ESP or others) present in `images` & `xml` folders|
-	In this example, we make use of famous GW dataset
+	In this example, we make use of famous GW dataset.
 * We are now ready to execute the model.
 Execute: `python punet.py`

 Please note, if you do not have a GPU in your computer, you should comment the following lines: